dotnet/sdk/documentation/general/torn-sdk.md

 ## Terminology

-- msbuild: refers the .NET Framework based msbuild included with Visual Studio.
+- **msbuild**: refers the .NET Framework based msbuild included with Visual Studio.
-- dotnet msbuild: refers to the .NET Core based msbuild included with the .NET SDK.
+- **dotnet msbuild**: refers to the .NET Core based msbuild included with the .NET SDK.
-- analyzers: this document will use analyzers to refer to both analyzers and generators.
+- **analyzers**: this document will use analyzers to refer to both analyzers and generators.

 ## Summary